Sharif-SLPL/image-captioning/README.md

 </div>

 # Image Captioning
 Image Captioning is the process of generating textual description of an image.
 It uses both Natural Language Processing and Computer Vision to generate the captions.
-This work (Mohammad Movahedfar's master thesis) makes captions for images in Persian.
+This work (Mohammad Mohammadifar's master thesis) makes captions for images in Persian.

 | Example 1 | Example 2 |
 |:--:|:--:|